-Feeling anxious, stressed, tense or worried?
-It’s not surprising considering all that’s going on in the world at the moment.
+Feeling overwhelmed, uncertain, tense or worried?
+It’s not surprising considering all that’s going on in the world at any given moment.
 How about trouble sleeping or suffering from panic attacks?
 Under or overeating, smoking or drinking to calm yourself down?
 Avoiding people and situations?
-These are all symptoms of having anxiety, but…
+These are all symptoms of the emotion called anxiety, but…

 …what is anxiety?